AUD/USD, NZD/USD, USD/CNY – Asian Session Daily Forecast

 AUD/USD

-AUD/USD has posted slight gains in Tuesday trade.
-In the European session, the pair is trading at 0.6853, up 0.20% on the day.
+AUD/USD is steady in the Wednesday session.
+In European trade, the pair is trading at 0.6872, up 0.11% on the day.

 Australian CPI is released each quarter, magnifying the impact of each release.
-The indicator posted a gain of 0.6% in the second quarter, but is expected to tick lower to 0.5% in Q3.
-A reading which misses the forecast could push the Aussie to lower ground.
+Inflation rose 0.5% in the third quarter, as expected.
+This reading kept the Aussie steady, as the RBA will now likely refrain from another rate cut at next week’s monetary meeting.

 AUD/USD Technical Analysis